 History Cinema Reflection: History Cinema Reflection (this may be typed/printed or completed on notebook paper and handwritten - the important thing is to discuss each SPICE-T theme with enough depth)Notebook Check @ 10 pionts (one per nine-weeks)Students will submit their notebooks for a Notebook Check once per nine-weeks.
-They will receive extra credit for keeping a well-organized and complete notebook - which is something that will be extremely important to have as they begin to study for the AP test later in the school year.Concept Web @ 10 points (once per nine-weeks)Students will complete design a concept web in which a major concept or state is analyzed.
-Sutdents should use the concept assigned to their last name (see below).
-This should be completed on a piece of blank paper, not lined notebook paper.
-The requirements are as follows:
+They will receive extra credit for keeping a well-organized and complete notebook - which is something that will be extremely important to have as they begin to study for the AP test later in the school year.Students should make certain to update their table of contents and make up any notes/activities they may have missed from an absence.Infographic @ 10 points (once per nine-weeks)Students will design an "Infographic" over the Political theme for an assigned empire (see list below).
+Students should use the concept assigned to their last name (see below).
+This should be completed on a regular piece of blank paper, not lined notebook paper.
+The following questions/criteria should be addressed:

-- Color: The concept web should include color (at the very least the concept web framework should be in color).
-No one wants to look at a web that lacks color.
+- Color: The Infographic should include color.
+No one wants to look at a paper that lacks color.

 - Visuals: The Infographic should include at least 5 visuals that connect with the questions/criteria above.

 M-O: Ottoman Empire

 S-T: Mughal Empire